cheme/mydht/blog/process.md

     = note: required because it appears within the type `procs::server2::ReadService<test::mainloop::TestLocalConf>` = note: required because of the requirements on the impl of `mydht_base::service::Spawner<procs::server2::ReadService<test::mainloop::TestLocalConf>, procs::server2::ReadDest<test::mainloop::TestLocalConf>, mydht_base::service::DefaultRecv<procs::server2::ReadCommand, mydht_base::service::MpscReceiverRef<procs::server2::ReadCommand>>>` for `mydht_base::service::ThreadPark`
 ```
-Obviously changing the channel was not enough since its type does not match our ThreadPark spawn, looking back at our thread park spawner it requires content to be Send, of course our inner mpsc channel use send content but their is another thing : when spawning a service a command can be use as first parameter (optional command input in spawn function) : this let us run some use case as in 'localproxyglobal' macro where the service is running with a dummy Channel input and for a single iteration like a function call.
-Service must be restart at every call with its next command as parameter (handle indicate it is finished and service state is reuse from handle); this kind of service usage is possible only if service is call with an input command (not allways the case) and if restart of finished service is implemented (actually I may have been lazy on many restart it is ok with write service and local service at least).
+Obviously changing the channel was not enough since its type does not match our ThreadPark spawn.
+Our thread park spawner requires content to be Send, of course our inner mpsc channel uses sendable content.

+Similarily, when spawning a service, a command can be use as first parameter (optional command input in spawn function), letting us run some use case as in 'localproxyglobal' macro where the service is running with a dummy Channel input only using spawn parameter for a single iteration (like a function call).
+With this usecase service must be restarted at every call with its next command as parameter (handle indicate it is finished and service state is reuse from handle).
+This usecase also required restart of finished service to be implemented (actually I may have been lazy on many restart it is ok with write service and local service at least).

-This is also true for the Service itself, so SRef must also be implemented for our service, it makes sence as many service use a ref of current peer and other inner content which could be a ref.
+This is also true for the Service itself, when starting and restarting from finished handle, so SRef must also be implemented for our service, it makes sense as many service use a Ref of current peer and other inner content which could be a SRef.

 So the ThreadPark spawn need to use a Send command and similarily to what we did with channel we will use a 'ThreadPark' variant, 'ThreadParkRef' which is going to spawn thread over the associated type of RcRef<P> as an SRef which is Send (P being Mydht Peer, P is Send).
-Then before looping over the iteration of our service call, our type is wrapped back as an Rc.
+Then before looping over the iteration of our service call, our type is wrapped back as an RcRef.

-In fact all Send requirement are more or less replaced by SRef (Service, and its receiver and sender), some diffuculties occured with some service member for instance query cache of kvstore which could not be easily use as sendable when it contains Rc : in this case it was simply not send in the variant and initiated at service start similarily to kvstore storage (boxed initializer).
+In fact all Send requirement are more or less replaced by SRef (Service, and its receiver and sender), some diffuculties occured with some service members, for instance query cache of kvstore which could not be easily be used as sendable when it contains Rc : in this case it was simply not send in the variant and initiated at service start similarily to kvstore storage (boxed initializer).

-Similarily, returning result 'ApiResult' is intended to contain the ArcRef, we will therefore use another kind of return resulting which will return the SRef::Send called 'ApiResultRef' for consistency.
-The more we advance in implementation the more it looks like SRef usage globally should be an idea.
+Similarily, returning result 'ApiResult' should contain the ArcRef.
+Another trait implementation will be use to return the SRef::Send : 'ApiResultRef'.
+The more we go with implementation and the more it looks like SRef usage globally could be a good idea.

-At the time we only do it for Ref<Peer> as it is the most commonly use SRef in MyDHT, but custom Global and Local service message are intended to contains such Ref and another Ref should be added in MyDHT, the challenge byte vec for authentication (could be a short post idea) : the point being we do not have any idea of the length of this challenge (it is related to application implementation and undefined at library level).
+At this time we only do it for Ref<Peer> as it is the most commonly use SRef in MyDHT, but custom Global and Local service message are intended to contains such Ref and another Ref should be added in MyDHT.
+The challenge byte vec for authentication should possibly be SRef (could be a short post idea) because we do not have any idea of the length of the challenge (related to application implementation and undefined at library level).

-After changin to ThreadParkRef it compiles and test run. 'test_connect_all_local' is configured for all threads but running with Rc<Peer> instead of Arc<Peer>, see https://github.com/cheme/mydht/blob/bd098eadba760f2aaa496dfc96f6c3a9e22293de/mydht/src/test/mainloop.rs at line 676
+After changing to ThreadParkRef it compiles and test run.
+As a result, 'test_connect_all_local' is configured to use mainly threads but ran with Rc<Peer> instead of Arc<Peer>, see https://github.com/cheme/mydht/blob/bd098eadba760f2aaa496dfc96f6c3a9e22293de/mydht/src/test/mainloop.rs at line 676

-In fact I did cheat on order of errors, first is Spawner then Channel, but it was simplier explaining in this order.
+I did cheat a bit on order of errors, first is Spawner then Channel, but it was simplier explaining in this order.

-So what did we do, just change MyDHT usage of Arc to use of Rc but staying in a highly multithreaded environment.
+So what did we do ?
+Just changing MyDHT usage of Arc to use of Rc but staying in a highly multithreaded environment.

+So what's next?
+Remove those threads as non blocking IO allows it.

 ## Removing some threads

-Next step will be easiest : changing some service to run in the same thread as the main loop service.
-Please note that this is only possible if the transport is asynchronous, for synch transport there is a lot of thread restriction and trick that I may describe in a future post.
+Next step will be easiest : changing some services to run in the same thread as the main loop service.
+Please note that this is only possible if the transport is asynchronous, for synch transport there is a lot of thread restrictions and tricks that I may describe in a future post.

 ### a statefull service

-Api is a single service to store Api query (query required a unique id) and return reply in 'ApiReturn' abstraction struct.
-Currently there is no suitable ApiReturn implementation (an old synch struct is used), in the future with various api design (for C as single blocking function, for Rust as single blocking function, for rust as Future, not ipc as MainLoopChannelOut seems enough for this case...).
+Api is a single service to store Api queries (query requires a unique id) and return reply in 'ApiReturn' abstraction struct.
+Currently there is no suitable ApiReturn implementation (an old synch struct is used), others need to be implemented (for C as single blocking function, for Rust as single blocking function, for rust as Future, not ipc as MainLoopChannelOut seems enough for this case...).
-Api is a non mandatory (a MyDHT boolean constant is use to switch result to MainLoopChannelOut if Api Query management is not needed or if the management is done externally and we just listen on the channel) service and it does not suspend (yield) on anything except its receiving message queue : it is easy to see that suspending is statefull.
+Api is a non mandatory service (a MyDHTConf trait boolean associated constant is used to switch result to MainLoopChannelOut if Api Query management is not needed : if the management is done externally and we just simly on the channel (unordered results)), it does not suspend (yield) on anything except its receiving message queue : it is easy to see that suspending is statefull in this case (cache is include in the service struct).

-There is the marker trait 'ServiceRestartable' for this kind of service, it means that when Yielding/suspending we simply end the service and put it state in the handle.
+There is the marker trait 'ServiceRestartable' for this kind of service, it means that when Yielding/suspending we can simply end the service and store the state (service struct and current channels) in the handle.
 When yielding back the handle simply restart the service from its state.

 ```rust
 impl<MC : MyDHTConf,QC : KVCache<ApiQueryId,(MC::ApiReturn,Instant)>> ServiceRestartable for Api<MC,QC> { }
 ```

-It does not means that we can restart the service after it is finished (all iteration consumed or ended with command).
+It does not mean that we can restart the service after it is finished (all iteration consumed or ended with command).

-An implementation of local spawn with a suspend/restart strategy is 'RestartOrError' :
+An example of local spawn implementation with a suspend/restart strategy is 'RestartOrError' :

 ```rust
 impl<S : Service + ServiceRestartable, D : SpawnSend<<S as Service>::CommandOut>, R : SpawnRecv<S::CommandIn>> Spawner<S,D,R> for RestartOrError {